BatGap Logo

 Tom: Will your viewers understand what the vasanas are and things like that?

-Rick: Mostly, yeah, just deep impressions in the system that have been created by experience over who knows how long, that can render the system incapable of clarity, if we’re cluttered with them.
-And so, various traditions have ways of purifying them out, and then the nervous system, the psychology becomes more capable of clear realization.
-It’s just a… I mean, there’s Christ’s parable of the sower, throwing seeds on various kinds of ground stony or fertile or thorny or this or that.
-I mean, all these seeds of knowledge that you’re throwing out here, they fall on different sorts of…different degrees of receptivity.
+Rick: Mostly, yeah.
+Just deep impressions in the system that have been created by experience over who knows how long, that can render the system incapable of clarity if we’re cluttered with them.
+And so various traditions have ways of purifying them out, and then the nervous system, the psychology, becomes more capable of clear realization.

 Tom: That’s right.

-Rick: And so, it’s not enough just to hear the bits of knowledge, one can actually do something to improve one’s receptivity, as you’ve done over the years with all that you’ve done.
+Rick: And so it’s not enough just to hear the bits of knowledge.
+One can actually do something to improve one’s receptivity, as you’ve done over the years with all that you’ve done.
 I mean, you had glimpses at first, and then you set about trying to improve your receptivity, and then eventually those glimpses matured into something more abiding.

 Tom: That’s right, that’s right.
-And I think in the end for me, it was a lot of surrender, a lot of just letting go and surrender and letting go.
-And I wrote in my “About Me” section of my website how I spontaneously started feeling the sense of devotion that just came up.
-And I’m not really being someone who’s interested in devotion, I’m more interested in understanding science.
-But this sense of devotion came, and I think looking back, I mean, I didn’t know what was happening then really, but looking back it was just a whole purification thing going on, I think.
+And I think in the end, for me, it was a lot of surrender, a lot of just letting go and surrender and letting go.
+And I wrote in my “About Me” section of my website how I spontaneously started feeling a sense of devotion that just came up.

 Rick: Do you find that still happening, growing?

-Tom: Sometimes, yeah.
-Sometimes I’ll feel like, spontaneously just feel a sense of devotion, a sense of gratitude, a sense of love.
-Or I might feel like I want to meditate.
-I mean, I don’t really meditate now at all, but I might feel like, okay, I want to just relax the system a bit and calm everything.
-So these things sort of, but it doesn’t feel like it’s an integration or a… you know, this is just the way it works now.
+So these things sort of… but it doesn’t feel like it’s an integration or a… You know, this is just the way it works now.
 It’s just an unfolding, you could say.
 I mean, you could probably object if you look at it and see it as an integration, but it doesn’t feel like there’s an integration, because it’s not like I’m trying to do anything.

 Rick: No, it’s spontaneous.